tlevine/dada.pink/bicycle-on-airplane/index.md

 decreased accountability for the supervisors, and this lack of accountability is much of my frustration with organizations.

-may have increased as
-I got older and that teachers were much more mean in the lower schools.

 ##
 It turns out that I